 This call for proposals invites papers and posters that:

-- Explore the social justice tradition and its application to the health and wellbeing of the person with a disability.
+- Explore the social justice tradition and its application to the health and well-being of the person who is homeless

-- Discuss clinical and/or programmatic initiatives to foster health care equity for the person with a disability.
+- Discuss clinical and/or programmatic initiatives to foster health care equity for the person who are homeless.

-- Discuss philosophical and/or theoretical issues related to the health and human consequences of living with a disability.
+- Discuss philosophical and/or theoretical issues related to the health and human consequences of a person who has

 About the Symposium